Kalogerogiannis/projects/README.md

 Notes
 ---
-Please do not forget to include your project name, from example the domain of your website, in case it is managed by us.
+Please do not forget to include your project name, for example the domain of your website, in case it is managed by us.

 Copyright info
 ---